dbp/website/essays/2018-01-01-home-backups.markdown

-  seemed good in terms of heat dissipation, and have been running for a little over a year straight without a problem (note: this is actually one more than I'm using at any given time, to make it easier to rotate in new drives; BTRFS, which I'm using, allows you to just remove a drive and add a new one, but the preferred method is to have both attached, and issue a `replace` command).
+  seemed good in terms of heat dissipation, and have been running for a little over a year straight without a problem (note: this is actually one more than I'm using at any given time, to make it easier to rotate in new drives; BTRFS, which I'm using, allows you to just physically remove a drive and add a new one, but the preferred method is to have both attached, and issue a `replace` command.
+I'm not sure how much this matters, but for $25, I went with the extra enclosure).

 - $170 - Two [2TB WD Red SATA drives](http://amzn.to/2C1lc3E).
 These are
   actually recent upgrades -- the server was been running on older 1TB Green